tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/数据库代理/设置数据库代理连接地址_intl_en.md

 <td>It is a short description of the database proxy address for easier management.</td></tr>
 </tbody></table>
 3. In the pop-up window, modify the proxy address and click **OK**.
->!Modifying the private network address affects the database business being accessed.
+>!Modifying the proxy address affects the database business being accessed.
 We recommend you modify the address during off-peak hours.
 Make sure that your business has a reconnection mechanism.
 >
 ![](https://main.qcloudimg.com/raw/982fd53d880ab1a6d4f8df0372a99613.png)